mcarleio/konvert/README.md

 #### Run all tests

-By default, only a subset of available tests are executed, which should verify most of `Konvert`'s functionality.
+By default, only a subset of available tests are executed, which should verify most of Konvert's functionality.
 To run all tests, append the property `runAllTests`, e.g.:

 > gradle test -PrunAllTests